grintender/plain-counter/readme.txt

 To install "Plain Counter" do the following steps:

-1. Download the plugin from Envato
+1. Download ZIP file from the root of Github repository
-2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
+2. Upload it through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Navigate to Settings > Plain Counter Settings and follow your inner voice along with our tips